Calistoga artist crusades for endangered species

 While she works away at home, the pandemic also brought a couple of welcome surprises, including news about one favorite animal she thought she’d lost for good.

 First, the board of directors at Nimbus Arts applied for and received a Paycheck Protection Program loan to support its staff, which is in turn continuing to offer some services.

 “Thanks to our board of directors for working to keep us afloat, we have made art kits to go for families in the community,” Pentland said.

 But for the artist, not all recent news has been about the present coronavirus crisis.

 “So he has been keeping me company in my studio as I resuscitate him back to health.
-He seems happy to be home, and we are so happy -- and amazed -- to have him back after two and a half years,” she said.
+He seems happy to be home, and we are so happy - and amazed - to have him back after 2½ years,” she said.

 Pentland’s interest in animals embraces all creatures great and small, as human encroachment on wildlife habitats continues around the globe.
-She is especially enamored of the species native to Africa, and cherished a trip in 2016 to Botswana, where she took photos of wild animals roaming expansive preserves.
+She is especially enamored of species native to Africa and cherishes her 2016 trip to Botswana, where she took photos of wild animals roaming expansive preserves.
 The pictures serve as reference for creating her artwork.